Forge Bible Bot

 General Settings

-Set your default Bible translation (ESV is the default — 18 translations available), toggle features on/off, configure command permissions with five tiers (everyone, followers, subscribers, VIPs, mods-only), and set a custom bot display name.
+Set your default Bible translation (ESV is the default — 22 translations available, including 4 French), toggle features on/off, configure command permissions with five tiers (everyone, followers, subscribers, VIPs, mods-only), and set a custom bot display name.

 Verse of the Day